Mx-CrystalJ/IP1-The-Mental-Mountain-Hub/README.md

 - The images available using this character was great in number (more than included here) which would allow for relevant inclusion across the project and future implementation
 - The images not only adhered to the color requirements, but also informed minor adjustments to the color palette

-Before implementing the images into the project I used [Affinity Photo 2](https://affinity.serif.com/en-gb/photo/) to make some minor adjustments.
-This included removing background colors, removing hearts that felt inappropriate to the end user and converting them to webp formatting to follow current standards.

 ![Astronaut Images](/documentation/images/images.gif)
 - Astronaut Artwork: Designed by [Freepik](http://www.freepik.com/) - Following [Attributation Policy](https://support.freepik.com/s/article/Attribution-How-when-and-where?language=en_US)